 I met Adam Bailie when I was living in LA, on the west side near Santa Monica.
 Back then, I knew him as Adam Sounds.
 I was running an open mic night at this place called Bar Pico (rest in peace), tending bar, hosting the open mic, and playing some of my own music every Tuesday night.
-Adam came in one night at played, and he was really fucking good.
-His style was like a Jack Johnson meets Donovan Frankenreiter, with his own kind of unique vocal delivery that bordered on hip hop, and he had solid acoustic guitar work.
+Adam came in one night and played, and he was really fucking good.
+His style was like Jack Johnson meets Donovan Frankenreiter, with his own kind of unique vocal delivery that bordered on hip hop, and he had solid acoustic guitar work.
 We started hanging out; he was visiting from Canada and was staying in a place near Venice Beach.
 I was playing a lot of shows at the time, so Adam would show up, and we’d talk about music and the changing industry.
 Once when I played at Room 5 (another bygone LA venue that’s near and dear to my heart), I gave him some stage time during my set to play a few of his songs.
 Adam was a big influence on me; in retrospect, some of the defining characteristics of my music style evolved from him.

 During this time, I was doing a lot of drugs.
 I had a beautiful girlfriend named Victoria, and my lifestyle was somewhat nihilistic.
 Los Angeles had made me jaded, and while I was still playing a lot of music, my attitude was more like “What’s the point?
 Who gives a fuck?”
 Adam, who was maybe thirty, a couple years older than me, had an attitude that was much more chill, open, relaxed.
 It started to rub off on me a little bit.
 He had recorded a lot of his own stuff, and he had a lot of cool aspects to his musical style.
 One of the reasons that I got into looping was because of Adam.